 17. Project Milestones

-Milestones differ than tasks in that they are higher level, more strategic points along the project path that give an indicator of project progress.
+Milestones differ from tasks in that they are higher level, more strategic points along the project path that give an indicator of project progress.
 Tasks and similar items are more day-to-day items that must be completed to get to the next milestone.
-A milestone is a representation of success, and are especially useful for staying on target with larger, more complicated projects.
+A milestone is a representation of success and is especially useful for staying on target with larger, more complicated projects.

 Project Milestone Templates